 Recruiting is a continuous HR function that takes a lot of time and effort to accomplish effectively.
 You can always outsource recruitment to a staffing or talent acquisition company, but may prefer to personally manage the recruitment process since you know your talent needs better than anyone.
 Other ways to improve the productivity of your recruitment efforts includes:

 - 5. Use social media – Social media has proven an effective method for sourcing talent.
 Millions of people use social media to look for jobs and even leverage their mobile devices in applying for positions, so posting your open positions on these channels can provide you with a large, diverse candidate pool.
+Looking to promote your business with digital media, enlist the help of someone like MARKETING AGENCY LONDON, DIGITAL MARKETING AGENCIES, WHITEHAT for digital marketing campaigns.

 - 6. Offer remote work – Writing, web design, and software development are just a few of the functions that can be performed outside of the office.
 Remote work provides employees with more control over their work/life balance, which has been shown to improve productivity.